Umbraphobia/mysthaln/collections/_kingdoms/njorath.md

 ---

-## **Culture**

-The Njorathi are a **stoic yet passionate** people.
-They value endurance, honor, and kinship — not in words, but in deeds.
-Each settlement is ruled by a **Clanlord**, and the clans together form the **High Council**, which meets in the capital, **Korrveld**, to decide matters of war and law.

-The Njorathi honor **ancestral spirits and the northern lights**, which they believe are the souls of heroes watching from the frozen heavens.
-Their songs are long and mournful, telling tales of storms, sacrifice, and the fires that endure through the cold.

-Their alliance with **Drenvold** is one of mutual respect and survival — forged in centuries of shared struggle against the elements.

----

 ## **Economy**

 Njorath’s economy thrives on **mining, timber, shipbuilding, and trade**.
 Iron and silver from the Stormbarrier foothills feed the forges of Ornkaal and Draskar, while Marhavn and Vaerik’s Rest serve as crucial ports for northern trade.